SK-Digital/cosmic-clicker/roadmap.md

 ---

 **This roadmap will be updated as features are added and the project evolves.**

+## [IN PROGRESS] Supabase Auth & Cloud Save Integration
+- Supabase project and `game_saves` table created.
+- @supabase/supabase-js installed.
+- Supabase client utility added.
+- Next: Implement authentication UI/logic, refactor save/load, and update .env with Supabase keys.

+- Guest play is supported: users can play without an account, and their progress is saved locally.
+- Users can create an account at any time; existing progress will be tied to their new account and synced to the cloud.